-In our opinion, Switzerland is the top bike climbing country in the entire world.
-No other country has the number nor the concentration of top bike climbs, and few can compete with the stunning scenery encountered on nearly all the top ranked climbs in this fantastic country.
-From an objective standpoint, Switzerland is hands down the greatest concentration of challenging bike climbs within its borders:
+Switzerland is one of the top bike climbing countries in the entire world.
+Only Italy and Saudi Arabia’s Asir Mountains have the number and concentration of top bike climbs, and few can compete with the stunning scenery encountered on nearly all the top ranked climbs in this fantastic country.
+From an objective standpoint, Switzerland has the greatest concentration of challenging bike climbs within its borders:

 - Switzerland (15,940 mi2 / 41,285 km2): 17 climbs in the World Top 125 (10.66 climbs per 10,000 mi²)